samposm/git-guide/3-creating-repositories-and-committing.md

-# 2. Git for One Person

-The simplest case is a one-person workflow.
-We only save snapshots (commits) of our work as we proceed in a linear fashion.

-## Create commits
+# 3. Creating Repositories and Committing

+We initialize a new repository for our project and start saving snapshots or, committing changes, as we say in git speak.

-### `git init`
+## Create a Repository: `git init`

-Let's create a new project
+Create a new project

 ```sh
 mkdir myproject